nashvan/nashvan/README.md

 ### Who I am

-An passionate platform engineer working on cloud infrastructure, serverless technologies, and helping organisations create secure and scalable infrastructure.
+An passionate senior platform engineer working on cloud infrastructure, serverless technologies, kubernetes, and helping organisations create secure and scalable infrastructure.

 ### What I do